-Most master's level students at the Law School are enrolled in the LL.M.- LI degree program.
-The program is a course-based master's in law for students with a law degree, such as an LL.B., from universities outside the United States.
+Most master's level students at the University of Wisconsin Law School are enrolled in the Master of Laws-Legal Institutions (LL.M.-LI) degree program.
+This is a course-based Master's degree program in law for students who have received a law degree, such as an LL.B., from a university outside of the United States.

 The required courses provide an overview of American law and skills in legal analysis:

 - Introduction to American Law - 3 credits